31. In Love With Spring: My Novel Online

 “Look out, world!”
 Mandy came up from behind, and pushed Jules ahead of her, into the kitchen.
-Five April females swapped smiles, marveling at Allie’s advanced age, feeling grateful for Lisbeth’s health, and pushing away sadness at the thought that Jules would be going back to college in a few days.
+Five April females swapped smiles, marveling at Allie’s advanced age, feeling grateful for Lisbeth’s health, and trying not to be sad that Jules would be going back to college in a few days.
 On the little television next to the toaster, Jerry Lewis pleaded with viewers to send money to find a cure for muscular dystrophy.

 Simon helped Jules unpack her stuff in the room she’d be sharing with Dawn.
 Dawn’s things were already on the bed and in the closet, but she wasn’t around; probably already with Charles, who was rooming with Nathaniel.
 Jules tried to ignore her slamming heart as she put some clothes in a drawer.
 What was it going to be like, to see Michael again?